 - Type of POA Needed: Match the template to the purpose, such as durable for long-term authority or healthcare for medical decisions.
 Each type tailors to unique circumstances.

-- Clarity and Customization: Look for a template with clear, editable fields, like principal and agent information, scope of powers granted, and termination conditions.
+- Clarity and Customization: Look for a template with clear, editable fields, like principal and agent information, the scope of powers granted, and termination conditions.
 Difficult templates may lead to errors or omissions.

 - Legal Validity: Choose templates reviewed by legal professionals to ensure they’re enforceable and updated with current Illinois laws.